New Zealand: Government seeks public consultation on simplifying and modernising tax administration system

+The New Zealand Government has released two consultation documents seeking submissions on the simplification and modernisation of New Zealand's tax administration system.
+The documents are intended to be the first in a series of consultation documents to be released over the next two years.
 The first document, 'Making tax simpler – a government green paper on tax administration' introduces the overall direction of the tax administration modernisation programme and seeks feedback on that direction.
 The second document, 'Better digital services', outlines proposals for greater use of electronic and online processes allowing faster, more accurate, more convenient interactions with New Zealand Inland Revenue.

 The current tax administration system (which is the product of a series of incremental changes) has been criticised for imposing high compliance costs, being difficult to fully comply with and for failing to take advantage of technological advances.
 For example, the paper-based system by which salary and wage earners pay tax has not been fundamentally reviewed since its introduction in 1957.

 Potential changes outlined in the documents include:

 options for simplifying the calculation and payment of provisional tax (the regime by which businesses make instalment payments of their expected income tax liabilities) and the application of the use-of-money-interest and late payment penalty regimes;

 streamlining the collection of PAYE (the pay-as-you-earn regime by which tax is collected on salary, wages and other similar types of income), GST, withholding taxes and related information by integrating these obligations into business processes (for example payroll and accounting software);

 providing online income tax statements already filled out with an individual's income details (pre-populating) with the intention that for the majority of individuals all that would be required would be to check and confirm income details, or to correct them.
 This in turn may result in individual taxpayers (most of whom now have all their income tax collected at source and are not required to file tax returns) once again being required to file returns; and